-SOHvehicle EoL is the average battery state-of-health (SOH) in % of the original capacity at the end-of-life of the vehicle (or battery, whichever comes first).
+SOHvehicle EoL means the average battery state-of-health (SoH) in % of the original capacity at the end-of-life of the vehicle (or battery, whichever comes first).
+(UN GTR 22 defines the “State Of Certified Energy” - SOCE to provide a precise definition of battery state of health based on energy, and should be used as the primary definition/basis where available ).

-The average available battery capacity at end-of-life of the vehicle (or SOHvehicle EoL) may be defined according to alternative methodologies, as outlined in [Table xxxxx] below.
-Where OEM / supplier specific calculated value for end-of-life available battery capacity or SOHvehicle EoL is not available, the following formula shall be used to estimate the SOHvehicle EoL, which assumes as an approximation a linear relationship for battery degradation based on the number of full charge/discharge cycles:
+The average available battery capacity at end-of-life of the vehicle (or SoHvehicle EoL) may be defined according to alternative methodologies, as outlined in Table 16 below.
+Where OEM / supplier specific calculated value for end-of-life available battery capacity or SoHvehicle EoL is not available, the following formula shall be used to estimate the SoHvehicle EoL, which assumes as an approximation a linear relationship for battery degradation based on the number of full charge/discharge cycles:

+Equation 38

-SOHvehicle EoL=1-(20% × Batterylifetime cyclesBatterycycle life )
+SoHvehicle EoL=1-(20% × Batterylifetime cyclesBatterycycle life )

 Where,

-Batterycycle life is the operational cycle lifetime (i.e. number of full charge/discharge cycles) of the battery to reach 80% SOH.
+Batterycycle life means the operational cycle lifetime (i.e. number of full charge/discharge cycles) of the battery to reach 80% SoH.
+(Note: depending on the definition of, for example minimum battery durability requirements, in different regions for different vehicle types, the equation may be adjusted to account for the defined minimum SoH for end-of-life use in a vehicle).

-Batterylifetime cycles is the average number of full battery charge/discharge cycles over the use-stage vehicle lifetime, which may be estimated according to the following formula:
+Batterylifetime cycles means the average number of full battery charge/discharge cycles over the use-stage vehicle lifetime, which may be estimated according to the following formula:

+Equation 39